Cosmic Brownies

 • Nuts: You can use English walnuts (aka regular walnuts) for a traditional fudge brownie, or try chopped almonds, peanuts, or pecans for a salty crunch in the sweet chocolate frosting.

-• Turtle Brownies: For newer Little Debbie treat, bake the brownies in a muffin tin (or cut into round disks) and top with Salted Caramel Sauce and chopped peanuts instead of chocolate ganache.
+• Turtle Brownies: For a newer Little Debbie treat, bake the brownies in a muffin tin (or cut them into round disks) and top them with Salted Caramel Sauce and chopped peanuts instead of chocolate ganache.

 • Toppings: Instead of the rainbow chips, you can sprinkle the ganache with rainbow or chocolate sprinkles, mini chocolate chips, or mini M&Ms.